taramjacobsen/DSSA-5102_Spring2025/Assignments/README.md

 Data Overview
 ------------------------------------------------------------------------------

 As of December 10, 2024, when this dataset was last updated, a total of 5,788 exoplanets have been confirmed.
-This dataset contains detailed information about these exoplanets organized into over 200 columns, which are derived from a combination of sources.
+This dataset contains detailed information about these exoplanets organized into over 200 columns.

 Methodological Information